orbeon/orbeon-forms-doc/contributors/test-plan.md

 - test Bookshelf help
 - create form with fields, including checkboxes/radio buttons

-### Responsive [4.10 DONE]
+### Mobile and Responsive [4.10 DONE]

+- setup
-- access detail page from iPhone
+    - iPhone 6S or 6S Plus
+    - can also test more using simulator
+- default layout
+    - NOTE: Summary and Home are not responsive as of 4.11
-    - Bookshelf
+    - Contact Form / Bookshelf Form
+        - looks ok
+        - can navigate to `view` and back
+        - PDF shows
+- wizard layout
+    - general
+        - looks ok
+        - can navigate sections via TOC at top
+        - buttons at bottom work
+        - can enter data, select checkboxes/radio buttons
+        - can pinch zoom
+            - add error, save, must de-zoom before showing error dialog
+    - Control Form
+        - NOTE: Repeat not handled nicely.
+        - PDF
-    - DMV-14
+    - DMV-14 Form
+        - NOTE: Repeat not handled nicely.
+        - PDF
-    - W-9
+    - W-9 Form
-    - Controls
+        - PDF

-    - Contact
+- Number field
+    - test that non-negative integers show keypad
+    - other numbers show number pane
+    - if decimal separator is `,`, show regular pane (if US settings)
 - be aware of [open issues](https://github.com/orbeon/orbeon-forms/issues?q=is%3Aopen+is%3Aissue+label%3AMobile)

 ### Home Page [4.10 DONE]